Courses

 AS Foundational Abilities: Culture and Aesthetics (FA3), Projects and Methods (FA6)

 This advanced fiber class will build upon the techniques and experiences developed in Fiber Art, and the String Revolution and Sculptural Fibers.
 Students will have the chance to explore complex fiber structures and processes including knitting, crochet, lace, and floor loom weaving.
 Emphasis will be placed on personal exploration and expression through technical samples and longer-form independent projects supported through group critique and critical readings and discussions.
 Students will collectively present a cohesive body of work and artist statement of their semester explorations.
-Attendance for the first class is mandatory.

 Prerequisite(s): AS.371.126 OR AS.371.226